anshumancodes/anshumancdx.xyz/README.md

 ```

-## to be added

-- embed git repos in the works section
-- serve images inside the blog
-- newsletter

-## added
-[ x ] serve images inside the blog

 ## uses
+want to clone and personalize it?
 - refer to [licence.md](https://github.com/anshumancodes/anshumancdx.xyz/blob/main/licence.md) to learn about uses of this repo

-v2.0 : Building - jul 13/24
+v2.0 : Building - jul 13/24 --complted : sep12/24